Ransomware Infection Risks Business Health

 Share this article!

-Alice is a member of the Florida Bar, and she focuses on data privacy and cybersecurity compliance in her law practice.
+Alice is a member of the Florida Bar, and she focuses on data privacy and cybersecurity compliance.
 She attended the Warrington College of Business at the University of Florida and earned a Bachelor of Science in Business Administration.
 After graduating, she earned a Juris Doctor at the Stetson University College of Law.
 During law school, she served as an Assistant Executive Editor for Stetson Law Review and also as a Staff Editor for Stetson Journal of Advocacy and the Law.
-She currently serves as Chair of The Florida Bar Journal/News Editorial Board.
+She also served as a member of The Florida Bar Journal/News Editorial Board from 2018-2024.
+She is currently a member of the Florida Bar Cybersecurity and Privacy Law Substantive Law Committee.